What Is a Synchronous Generator?

 They are commonly known as asynchronous generators.
 Speed is slightly higher than synchronous speed.
-Output power increases or decreases with slip rate.
+Output power increases or decreases with the slip rate.
 It can be excited by the powers grid or self-excited with a powers capacitor.

 How Does an Induction Generator Work?

 In the previous section, we have given you two simple definitions of what induction and synchronous generator are.
 In follow, we will show you how these two generators work separately.